-When Does Census Counting End?
-Bureau Sends 'Alarming' Mixed Signals
+Census Door Knocking Cut A Month Short Amid Pressure To Finish Count

 "It's embarrassing because we have been discussing this in presentations and conversations with staff," the official added.
 "I'm hurt that they 'suddenly' changed their minds."

-But local census offices in New England, New York, New Jersey and Puerto Rico are still scheduled to continue door-knocking through the end of October, according to Jeff Behler, director for the bureau's New York regional office.
+News about the Sept.
+30 end date for door knocking apparently had not reached all of the bureau's staff by Thursday morning, when Jeff Behler, director for the bureau's New York regional office, said during a press briefing that local census offices in New England, New York, New Jersey and Puerto Rico were still scheduled to continue visiting unresponsive households through the end of October.

 "Are we doing anything to accelerate?"
-Behler said Thursday during a press briefing organized by the Association for a Better New York.
+Behler said during the briefing organized by the Association for a Better New York.
 "I would say, not really."

 On Wednesday, during a hearing full of nonanswers and roundabout responses to lawmakers' questions, Dillingham did appear certain about at least one topic.

-The director of the Census Bureau testified that he first learned about Trump's plans to attempt to exclude unauthorized immigrants from the census numbers used to reapportion seats in Congress not from any internal discussions, but from a news report "late on a Friday" that said "such a directive may be coming down."
+The director of the Census Bureau testified that he first learned about Trump's plans to attempt to exclude unauthorized immigrants from the census numbers used to reapportion seats in Congress not from any internal discussions, but from a news report "late on a Friday" that said, "such a directive may be coming down."

 "I will swear to it all day long under oath," Dillingham said after Rep. Debbie Wasserman Schultz, D-Fla., looking incredulous in a remote video feed, reminded him that he was testifying under oath.